The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: Related Works

-Despite the early success of on-policy, policy-gradient (PG) RL algorithms such as TRPO in continuous control tasks~\cite{duan2016benchmarking}, recent advances in off-policy methods such as SAC~\cite{haarnoja2018soft} have led to a consensus that the latest PG algorithms such as PPO are less sample efficient than off-policy methods in single-agent benchmarks.
-These conclusions have also been drawn in multi-agent domains: \cite{papoudakis2020comparative} report that multi-agent PG methods such as COMA are outperformed by MADDPG and QMix~\cite{pmlr-v80-rashid18a} by a clear margin in both the particle-world environment (MPE)~\cite{mordatch2017emergence} and the Starcraft multi-agent challenge (SMAC)~\cite{starcraft}. \cite{wang2021dop} additionally analyze weaknesses in existing multi-agent PG methods and propose a multi-agent PG method which achieves strong performance in the SMAC benchmark.
-Note that although \cite{dewitt2020independent} empirically notice that fully decentralized independent PPO training (IPPO) can achieve surprisingly high success rates on some specific hard SMAC maps, the cause for this success is unknown, and the overall performance of IPPO remains worse than QMix in their work.
-Off-policy MARL methods have also been explored in the Hanabi~\cite{bard2020hanabi} challenge; \cite{hu2019simplified} achieve the best model-free RL results through a variant of Q-learning.
-In this work, we re-examine these conclusions about on-policy MARL methods by studying PPO, and show that PPO based methods are able to achieve excellent performance on 3 popular cooperative MARL testbeds.
+In single-agent continuous control tasks~\cite{duan2016benchmarking}, advances in off-policy methods such as SAC~\cite{haarnoja2018soft} led to a consensus that despite their early success, policy gradient (PG) algorithms such as PPO are less sample efficient than off-policy methods.
+Similar conclusions have been drawn in multi-agent domains: \cite{papoudakis2021benchmarking} report that multi-agent PG methods such as COMA are outperformed by MADDPG and QMix~\cite{pmlr-v80-rashid18a} by a clear margin in the particle-world environment~\cite{mordatch2017emergence} and the StarCraft multi-agent challenge~\cite{starcraft}.

-Many existing works have studied the implementation details of PG algorithms in the single-agent continuous control domain.
-The benefit of advantage normalization for practical PG performance was established in \cite{tucker2018mirage}, and \cite{Ilyas2020A} suggest the usage of large batch sizes to reduce the high variance of PG methods.
-Other works have additionally investigated the impact of code-level implementation details and critical hyperparemeters to PPO's performance \cite{Engstrom2020Implementation, andrychowicz2021what}.

-We consider multi-agent games and investigate factors that are either largely ignored in the existing literature or are completely unique to the multi-agent setting.
-Although our multi-agent benchmarks have significantly different dynamics from single-agent environments such as MuJoCo~\cite{todorov2012mujoco}, we do find a few previous suggestions, such as input normalization, layer normalization, value clipping, orthogonal initialization, and gradient clipping, to be helpful and include them in our implementation.